Last Updated on 21/05/2022 by secretmoona

 Gorge du Verdon in Provence has become incredibly popular – thanks to Instagram I have gotten to know this amazing gorge with its very unique colour.
 But just a few meters further down is a beautiful beach which is less known but very pretty.
 Even though I visited in summer, it was quite empty – is not a beach, that you almost all have to yourself one of the best?
 The artificial lake of Sainte-Croix-du-Verdon is just before the bridge from where you see people renting boats and paddling through the gorge.

 A visit to the little island of Hoëdic should be on your list of things to do in Brittany.
 Located in the Atlantic Ocean, the island is only 2.5 km long and just 1 km wide.
-The island offers lovely beaches, an impressive network of coves, a fort and Neolithic sites so as well as spending hours at the beach you can also discover historical architecture.
+The island offers some of France’s nicest beaches, an impressive network of coves, a fort and Neolithic sites.
+So, as well as spending hours at the beach you can also discover historical architecture.
 As soon as you dock at Port Argol, you are welcomed with the fresh maritime air and lovely fishing boats.

 By Mayi from SecretMoona | Facebook